-This year, women comprise 104 of 192 (or 54%) of the Corporation's workforce, 4 of 9 (or 44%) of the director nominees are women, and 4 of 10 (or 40%) of senior management are women (when including the Chair of the Board of Directors).
-None (or 0%) of the directors or senior management identify as Aboriginal peoples, persons with disabilities or members of visible minorities.
+This year, women comprise 93 of 190 (or 49%) of the Corporation's workforce, 4 of 9 (or 44%) of the director nominees are women, and 2 of 8 (or 25%) of senior management are women (when including the Chair of the Board of Directors).
+1 of 9 (or 11%) of the directors identify as members of visible minorities and none (or 0%) of the directors or executives identify as Aboriginal peoples, or persons with disabilities.
 The Corporation is committed to being an organization with exceptional workplace diversity and inclusiveness programs.
 The Corporation places great importance on creating a diverse pipeline of talent and has established a number of different initiatives, including a balance and inclusiveness committee, to support this objective to ensure that the Corporation's rich and diverse talent pool is supported and provided opportunities to grow their careers to the highest levels within the organization.